ConstantinoSchillebeeckx/cherry-mx-keycaps/README.md

 # cherry-mx-keycaps

 :warning: This is the thin-walled version of the keys which are more representative of the injected molded parts.
-For the thick-walled version of keys, which are better suited for machining out of material like wood, visit the [thick-walled master branch](https://github.com/ConstantinoSchillebeeckx/cherry-mx-keycaps/tree/thick-wall).
+For the thick-walled version of keys, which are better suited for machining out of material like wood, visit the [thick-walled branch](https://github.com/ConstantinoSchillebeeckx/cherry-mx-keycaps/tree/thick-wall).

 ---